zacharybannor/aws_cdk_poc/README.md

-# Welcome to your CDK Python project!
+# Welcome CDK Python!

-This is a blank project for Python development with CDK.
+This is a project for Python development with CDK.

+Here's the boilerplate stuff:

 The `cdk.json` file tells the CDK Toolkit how to execute your app.